herbertwxin/herbertwxin.github.io/src/content/blog/Comment on Kornai's (1979) Resource-Demand Constrained Systems.md

 This lack of incentive occurs even when the central government’s ultimate goal is to benefit the populace, as any policy relies on local government’s implementation.
 With its hard constraint bounded by the populace, local government has to achieve the policy in a way that is generally agreed by the resident, where autocratic local governments, who’s hard constraint is bounded by the central government, the policy can executed in any form, as long as it achieves the target.

-The aforementioned idea could be illustrated using my mushroom-shaped flowchart.
+The aforementioned idea could be illustrated using my **mushroom-shaped flowchart**.

 ![Mushroom Flowchart](/Mushroom.png)